ovimihai/redis-ru101-course-notes/Week-5.md

     - remove some ending characters will decrease precision
 - uses the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) - assumes a perfect sphere
     - accuracy of 60cm at the equator and 0.5% as you reach the poles
-    - better for regions nearer to the ecuator
+    - better for regions nearer to the ecuador
     - start-end point - Meridian at Greenwich Observatory in London
     - longitude between -180 to 180
     - latitude between -85.05112878 and 85.05112878
-    - `GEOADD` will fail if values are outside the boundries
+    - `GEOADD` will fail if values are outside the boundaries
 - can use Sorted Sets operations
     - `ZUNIONSTORE` and `ZINYERSTORE`
     - :exclamation: by default this commands will SUM up the score